SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 }
 ```

-That is not the kind of response you would expect from a harmless configuration field.
-It is much more consistent with a login credential.
-Together with `principal`, it points toward account creation or credential binding.
+That is the point where the route becomes much clearer.
+This does not look like an arbitrary configuration field anymore.
+It looks like a credential.
+Together with `principal`, it strongly suggests account creation or at least some form of console identity binding.

----

-## 3. Turning `cap.sync` into a console account

-The first `HELLO` response looks like this:
+The flow itself is straightforward once the protocol is understood.
+First a `HELLO` packet is sent to `/proxy`, and the server answers with:

 ```json
 {